 Step 1: Export Shopify data

-Start in your Shopify admin and pull every CSV you need before touching WooCommerce.
+Every Shopify to WooCommerce migration starts here.
+Work through your Shopify admin and pull every CSV you need before touching WooCommerce.

 Orders: Shopify admin, Orders, Export.
 For stores under roughly 20,000 orders, export everything in one file.
 For larger stores, batch by month to keep the CSVs manageable.